osxmidi/LinVst/README.md

 ### Using the included GUI tool

 1. Copy `lin-vst-server.exe` and `lin-vst-server.so` to `/usr/bin`
-2. Run the linvstconvert GUI tool.
+2. Run the linvstconvert GUI tool

 ### Using the CLI tool